Into every designer’s life there eventually comes the request: “Could we get a carousel on our homepage?”

 Many clickbait-y sites use carousel-like designs to “chunk” their “articles” into bite-sized pieces you have to click through to read the entirety of.

 Surely someone thought this was a very clever way of ensuring more ad views per page of their website.
 But like most methods of increasing ad views, this just results in a terrible, unnecessarily laborious experience for the people a content site is supposed to be serving: the readers.
+Plus, let’s not forget about banner blindness.

 Don’t.
 Just.
 Don’t.